These activities/goals can be accomplished in a large group setting (i.e., with a whole class):

 Like Hoole Library, the Williams Collection is part of the Division of Special Collections, so it has the same basic policies and can serve as a fine introduction to working with our archives.
 Encompassing primary and secondary sources, it is more narrowly focused than Hoole, specializing in early American history; U.S. Presidential history; and Southern history, literature, and culture.
 For more information on the Williams Collection, check out its LibGuide.

 If you're not sure whether Hoole or Williams would be the most pertinent to your needs, feel free to contact us and ask!
 Instruction in both places is done by Kate Matheny.
-The curator of the Williams Collection is Nancy Dupree.
+You can also contact Williams staff directly at firstname.lastname@example.org.